davepollack/nushift/README.md

 Deletes a cap.

-The cap must be released before destroying, otherwise `ShmCapCurrentlyAcquired` is returned.
+The cap must be released before destroying, otherwise the error `ShmCapCurrentlyAcquired` is returned.

 ### ShmReleaseAndDestroy